Moxie-Labs/backend-interview-001/README.md

 ### About the product

-We're creating a Todo list application that allows users to:
+We're creating an API for a Todo list application that allows users to:
-- Sign up for a new account
+- Sign up for a new account, and login
-- Log in to their existing account
 - Create and manage multiple task lists within their account

 ### Local Development